Levi Bellfield: Conviction and imprisonment

-The investigation that led to Bellfield's arrest was dramatised by ITV in a three-part television series that premiered in early 2019; Manhunt was adapted from the memoir of Colin Sutton, with actor Martin Clunes playing Sutton.
+On 27 January 2016, Surrey Police announced that Bellfield had admitted, for the first time, abducting, raping and murdering Dowler after being interviewed about whether he had an accomplice.
+Bellfield later issued a denial that he made any such confession, but Surrey Police stood by its earlier statement.
+As of 2020, Bellfield was imprisoned in HM Prison Frankland in County Durham.

-The third episode of the eight-part series Making a Monster, commissioned by the Crime & Investigation channel, focuses on Levi Bellfield's character and motivations.
+Media

-The Real Manhunter aired on Sky Crime in 2021 with the second episode exploring the Levi Bellfield investigation.
+The investigation that led to Bellfield's arrest was dramatised by ITV in a three-part television series that premiered in early-2019; Manhunt was adapted from the memoir of Colin Sutton, with actor Martin Clunes playing Sutton.
+The third episode of the eight-part series Making a Monster, commissioned by the Crime & Investigation channel, focuses on Bellfield's character and motivations.
+The Real Manhunter aired on Sky Crime in 2021 with the second episode exploring the Bellfield investigation.
 Colin Sutton and his original team of Metropolitan Police detectives described everything from the moment Bellfield was identified through to his arrest, trial and conviction.